Jatiluwih UNESCO Rice Terraces

 Explore Bali's most spectacular UNESCO rice terraces without the Tegallalang crowds — 600 hectares of emerald paddies.

 Located in Bali, Indonesia, this landmarks & monuments experience is rated 4.7/5 based on 5,600 verified traveler reviews.
-It has earned the "Off the Beaten Path" badge from our travel experts.
 Plan approximately Half day for the full experience.

 The best time to visit Bali is April to October (dry season).
 The local currency is IDR (Rp), and typical daily budgets range from $50-150/day.